-Frederick Jacoby, a German philosopher from the 18th century wrote, “In one thing, men of all ages are alike.
+Frederick Jacoby, a German philosopher from the 18th century, wrote, “In one thing, men of all ages are alike.
 They have believed obstinately in themselves.”
 So this section is entitled, “Do You Trust Yourself?”
-Self is the wash-word of humanity.
+Self is the watch-word of humanity.
 Today, especially, society pushes products, movements, methodology aimed at the self.
 We have self-esteem.
 We have self-help.
 We have self-assertiveness.
 We all should be more self-confident.
 We have gasoline stations that are self-service.
-We have magazines that are entitled “Self.”
+We have a magazine that is entitled “Self.”

 Some of these are necessary in proper measure.
 It is good to have a little bit of self-confidence, because you do not want to be timid all the time.
 You should be able to see in yourself where you have your strengths and be confident of them.
 But if you have too much self-confidence, you have no trust in God.